tferic/nagios-check_process2/README.md

 # Deployment
 ## NSClient++
 - Copy the "check_process2.exe" to your NSClient++\scripts folder.
-- Edit your nsclient.conf and add these changes:
+- Edit your nsclient.conf and make these changes:
 ```
 [/settings/NRPE/server]
 allow arguments=true